AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Container log collection/Use the console to collect Kubernetes text logs in DaemonSet mode.md

     -   Key-value pairs are associated by the OR operator.
 If a label key-value pair of a container matches one of the specified key-value pairs, logs of the container are collected.
     -   By default, the value of the LabelValue parameter is a string.
 Logs are collected from the container whose name matches the value of the LabelValue parameter.
 If you use a regular expression to specify the value of the LabelValue parameter, logs are collected from the containers whose names match the regular expression.
 For example, if you specify the parameter value that starts with a caret \(^\) and ends with a dollar sign \($\) such as ^\(kube-system\|istio-system\)$, logs are collected from the container named kube-system and the container named istio-system.
-    -   Do not specify the duplicate values for the LabelKey parameter.
+    -   Do not specify duplicate values for the LabelKey parameter.
 Otherwise, the existing value of the LabelValue parameter is overwritten. |
     |Label Blacklist|No|If you specify a label blacklist, the LabelKey parameter must be specified.
 If the value of the LabelValue parameter is not empty, logs are not collected from the containers whose label key-value pairs match the specified key-value pairs.
 If the value of the LabelValue parameter is empty, logs are not collected from the containers whose label keys match the specified keys. **Note:**

     -   Key-value pairs are associated by the OR operator.
 If a label key-value pair of a container matches one of the specified key-value pairs, logs of the container are collected.
     -   By default, the value of the LabelValue parameter is a string.
 Logs are collected from the container whose name matches the value of the LabelValue parameter.
 If you use a regular expression to specify the value of the LabelValue parameter, logs are collected from the containers whose names match the regular expression.
 For example, if you specify the parameter value that starts with a caret \(^\) and ends with a dollar sign \($\) such as ^\(kube-system\|istio-system\)$, logs are collected from the container named kube-system and the container named istio-system.
-    -   Do not specify the duplicate values for the LabelKey parameter.
+    -   Do not specify duplicate values for the LabelKey parameter.
 Otherwise, the existing value of the LabelValue parameter is overwritten. |
     |Environment Variable Whitelist|No|If you specify an environment variable whitelist, the EnvKey parameter must be specified.
 If the value of the EnvValue parameter is not empty, logs are collected from the containers whose environment variable key-value pairs match the specified key-value pairs.
 If the value of the EnvValue parameter is empty, logs are collected from the containers whose environment variable keys match the specified keys. **Note:**

     -   Key-value pairs are associated by the OR operator.
 If an environment variable key-value pair of a container matches one of the specified key-value pairs, logs of the container are collected.